Last Updated on by

 Vitamin B6 is essential to many bodily functions, because metabolism, immune response and nervous system functioning all depend on it.
 Vitamin B6 is necessary for the biosynthesis of neurotransmitters in the central nervous system, the removal of homocysteine from the blood, the synthesis of hemoglobin in red blood cells, and optimal immune system functioning.

-For all of these reasons and more, vitamin B6, in concert with magnesium, can significantly decreases PMS symptoms.
+For all of these reasons and more, vitamin B6, in concert with magnesium, can significantly decrease PMS symptoms.

 How Vitamin D Helps Alleviate PMS